Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

 }
 ```

 When creating a relationship, the edge string does not follow the above format.
-The rest endpoint to create a relationship edge contains the sourceId, relationshipName, and the relationShipId, so the payload only needs to specify the targetId and any application properties, as seen below:
+The rest endpoint to create a relationship edge contains the sourceId, relationshipName, and the relationshipId, so the payload only needs to specify the targetId and any application properties, as seen below:
 ```json
 {
         "$targetId": "myTargetTwin",